pspete/psPAS/docs/collections/_commands/Add-PASDiscoveredAccount.md

         Accept wildcard characters?  false

     -fingerprint <String>
         The fingerprint of the discovered SSH key.
 The public and private keys of the same trust have the same fingerprint.
 This is relevant for SSH keys only.
+        Relevent when platformType is set to "Unix SSH Key"

         Required?                    true
         Position?                    named